Coleman Legal LLP Logo

 3. Non-traumatic brain injury

-A non-traumatic injury is not a result of an external physical fore.
-Instead it can be caused by an illness or condition within the body, these include metabolic disorders, heart attack, tumours, aneurysms, hydrocephalus, hypoxia etc. A non-traumatic injury may also be caused by medical negligence.
+A non-traumatic injury is not a result of an external physical force.
+Instead, it can be caused by an illness or condition within the body; these include metabolic disorders, heart attacks, tumours, aneurysms, hydrocephalus, hypoxia, etc. A non-traumatic injury may also be caused by medical negligence.

 Brain Injury Claim Process